SolitworkAS/sw-afc-public-infra/README.md

 include_esg                 = false # Set to true if you are an ESG customer include_carbacc             = false # Set to true if you are an ESG customer include_vat                 = false # Set to true if you are a VAT customer

+# Licence key (provided by Solitwork)
+license_key                 = "" # Licence key to verify our access to the product
 ```

 4. Initialize Terraform: